emeGson/jsonQueryLang/Readme.md

     "waiter"
 ]
 ```
-* If you prefer a string you can use the >join function
+* If you prefer a string you can use the >join function to join all entries in a array
 ```sh
 roles.*.>join
 ```